mohammad2000l/Student-Performance-Analysis/README.md

 1. Open the Python notebook file `student_performance_1.ipynb` in Jupyter Notebook or any compatible environment.
 2. Place the data file `cleaned_data (1).csv` in the same folder as the notebook.
 3. Run the notebook cells to perform the analysis and generate visualizations.
-4. Open the Tableau dashboard file `dashboard.twbx` using Tableau Desktop to explore the interactive reports.
+4. Open the Tableau dashboard file `ٍStudent Performance.twbx` using Tableau Desktop to explore the interactive reports.